 You can choose to give the whole sum altogether, or you can also give it half yearly.

-Besides, sponsoring the child, we also need to raise fund for the salary for our staff Ah Wu.
-We would also need more staff if the number of children is increased.
-The amount to sponsor for a staff is now S$4,000 yearly.
-There are also many other costs like utilities bill which is about S$300 a year, to keep the home going.
+Besides, sponsoring the child, we also need to raise fund for the salary for our intern Nai.
+He will also be attending bible school training in 2021.
+The amount to sponsor for Nai is S$3,000 yearly.
+There are also many other costs like utilities bill which is about S$1600 a year, to keep the home going.
 The operation cost is also expected to grow over the years.
 If you have the burden to give to our ministry, please write to us.